outday29/reddit_summarizer/README.md

 ```

 ## Limitations
-- Currently the script does not work well for threads that contains external links (such as reference link to article) or non-text contents (such as images and GIFs)
+- Currently the script does not work well for submission/post that contains external links (such as reference link to article) or non-text contents (such as images and GIFs)
 - Some prompt engineering may be needed.
 Prefix prompts can be found in `prompts.txt`